Showing posts with label Prayer - Maintaining a Human Perspective. Show all posts

 Risk and tension are always there in our Prayer:

 Finally, it seems to me that the Legend of Honi the circle drawer reminds us that there is always risk and tension in our prayer.
-Prayer requires a boldness and a steadfastness which can easily deteriorate into presumption and stubbornness.
-It requires an intimacy which runs the risk of devolving or being distorted into actual blasphemyAfter all, it is one thing to say, "Here I stand, I can do no other" WITH and for God; it is quite another to do so as though God was simply another person on the parish council who needed to be convinced and prodded into action.
-And of course negotiating this risky business is part of what it means to learn to pray and to live a prayer life.
-As we mature in this we become better at a kind of "holy boldness" and an intimacy which is never presumptuous but which instead reminds us of Mary's part at the Wedding Feast of Cana.
+Prayer requires boldness and steadfastness which can easily deteriorate into presumption and stubbornness.
+It requires an intimacy that runs the risk of devolving or being distorted into actual blasphemyAfter all, it is one thing to say, "Here I stand, I can do no other" WITH and for God; it is quite another to do so as though God was simply another person on the parish council who needed to be convinced and prodded into action.
+And of course, negotiating this risky business and coming to trust that God brings good out of even the worst circumstances even when we cannot perceive this, is part of what it means to learn to pray and to live a prayer life.
+As we mature in this we become better at a kind of "holy boldness" and an intimacy that is never presumptuous but which instead reminds us of Mary's part at the Wedding Feast of Cana.
 There she spoke directly, even boldly, to her Son about the needs of the host and she clearly knew her Son could do something about the situation.
-But Jesus drew limits as well and while Mary stood back a bit in light of these, she continued to trust in her Son and counselled others to do as he said.
+But Jesus drew limits as well and while Mary stood back a bit in light of these, she continued to trust in her Son and counseled others to do as he said.
 It seems to me that Mary's interactions with Jesus in that story are a more accurate image of the dynamics of prayer --- especially the "holy boldness" required --- than Honi's legend itself manages to give us.

 I hope this is helpful to you.
 You might also check out, On persistence in prayer and other posts linked to the labels found below.